Communications and information systems of the British Armed Forces

-The British Armed Forces operates a wide range of communications and information systems.
+The British Armed Forces operates a wide range of communications and information systems (CIS).
 Some of these are specialised military systems, while others are procured off-the-shelf.
 They fall into three main categories: satellite ground terminals, terrestrial trunk communications systems, and combat net radio systems.
-Every part of the Army and the uses combat net radio, but only the Royal Corps of Signals and the Royal Air Force operates trunk systems and multi-channel satellite communications.
+Every part of the British Army uses combat net radio, but only the Royal Corps of Signals and the Royal Air Force operates trunk systems and multi-channel satellite communications.

-Satellite ground terminals
+Satellite communications

 Satellite ground terminals play an important part in modern military communications, in view of their high bandwidth and their independence of local communications infrastructure.